Updated on 5/29/2020

 Although almost 50 countries celebrate on June 1st for International Children’s Day, countries celebrate the holiday throughout the year.
 Here in Mexico, where I am currently located, celebrations were on April 30th, and I saw many promotions for free ice cream and other treats around my city.
 The UN adopted November 20th as Universal Children’s Day, so many countries also observe the holiday on this day, too.

 In China, Children’s Day is for primary and middle school students until they are 14 years old.
 Celebrations vary.
-Some schools have student performances, have a class party and others go on field trips to the museum or the park.
-Businesses offer promotions or discounts during the holiday such as free movies, admission to amusement parks or treats.
-The students only attend school for half a day, which is usually spent doing fun activities.
+In previous years, many schools would have student performances and class parties while other schools would opt to celebrate with field trips to the museum or the park.
+Now, with schools only now re-opening in China due to the pandemic, celebrations will most likely take place at home with family members rather than at school.
+Businesses may still offer promotions or discounts during the holiday such as free movies or admission to certain amusement parks that have re-opened.2 The students only attend school for half a day, which is usually spent doing fun activities.
 Their parents may also take the day off to spend extra time with them.
 Nowadays, it’s also common for parents to give their children toys on June 1st.

 Children’s Day has also become popular among young adults, too.
 Although they are no longer children, this age group remembers the fun and relatively carefree times from their youth.
-While you will see many children with parents standing in line for movies or for a hamburger, you may also see groups of nostalgic twenty-somethings treating themselves to snacks and looking back on their childhood.
+While you will see many children with parents standing in socially distanced lines for movies or for a hamburger, you may also see nostalgic twenty-somethings treating themselves to snacks and looking back on their childhood.

 Don’t forget to wish them Happy Children’s Day in Chinese by saying: “儿童节快乐！” (értóng jié kuàilè )